Top Sydney Wine Bars and Restaurants

 Over on the Balmain peninsula in Sydney’s inner west, The Lodge Bar is one of those snug, welcoming locals that every suburb needs.
 Settle into a comfy leather banquette and take your pick of a free-ranging wine list that takes its cues from varietal stars of Australia and around the globe.
-Chef Thomas Hoff’s menu is Mediterranean/Spanish-inspired, and we particularly like his Sunday Long Lunch – an amazingly good-value eight-course grazing menu ($35 per head) that, because there’s only one sitting, means you can enjoy it over as many hours as you have free.
+Chef Thomas Hoff’s menu is Mediterranean/Spanish-inspired, nibbles, share plates, or something more substantial are all options, see The Lodge menu.

 Fix St James

 This long-time CBD star has been the midweek go-to destination for an early-morning coffee meeting, lunch, drinks and, dinner for wine aficionados since, well, forever, it seems.
 Fix’s wine list spans more than 250 options from classic to ground-breaking, with many available by the glass.
 Owner/sommelier Stuart Knox not only knows his stuff, he writes about it beautifully in his introductions to the various styles and regions.

 The bar/dinner menu ranges from wine-friendly snacks such as a roast chicken and sage jaffle to classic chateaubriand with confit carrots and mushrooms.
 Sit at the front bar or outdoors, or settle into the 60-seater dining room and enjoy the cosy surrounds.

 Love, Tilly Devine